gdotdesign/elm-github-install/Readme.md

       "ref": "master"
     }
   ```
-* an absolute or relative path to the package:
+* an absolute or relative path to the package in your hard drive:
   ```
     "elm-lang/dom": "../elm-lang/dom"
   ```